magneticman245/DnDRoller/README.md

 If no valid roll is detected, the program will print an error message reminding the user of how to format their input.

+NEW FEATURE (LATEST COMMIT)

+Add modifiers to rolls.
+To do this, append your input with a plus (+) or minus (-) followed by the value to add or subtract.
+The program will detect this and add or subtract from the total roll.

+This is useful for making ability checks or rolling damage, as you can add appropriate modifiers when you roll, and see straight away what your result is.
+For example, see the input:

+    2d6+2

+This could produce the following output:

+    Rolling 2d6...

+    Roll 1: 4

+    Roll 2: 1

+    TOTAL (+2): 7

 To close the program, simply type 'exit'.

 LIMITATIONS